upendraragu4-png/A-STAR/README.md

 ``````
 // A* Search Algorithm
 1. Initialize the open list
-2. Initialize the closed lista
+2. Initialize the closed list
     put the starting node on the open
     list (you can leave its f at zero)